solarmon/UCG/README.md

  **Note:** The .zip game file should only contain a single .adf file within it.

  Games that span single and multiple files are supported.

-Multiple disk game files need to meet the following filename convention:
+ For **multiple** disk game files need to meet the following filename convention:

- (Game Name)__Disk(Disk Number)
+ (Game Name)__Disk(Disk Value)

  **Note:** the "__" is a double underscore

  Where:
-   - (Game Name) is the name of the game, which in itself needs to to be in a suitable format - see below.
+   - (Game Name) is the name of the game.
+The game files need to have exactly the same (Game Name) in order to be considered the same game.
-   - (Disk Number) is the number of the disk for the game.
+   - (Disk Value) is the number of the disk for the game.
+      - The (Disk Value) can be alphanumeric.
+But it should either be all numeric, or all alpha.

+ UCG will sort the all the disks belong to a game in alphanumeric order, with numeric characters first, then alpha characters.

-UAE emulators typically only support up to a maximum of 4 (four) floppy drives - so only up to 4 (four) ADF game disk files will be loaded in to floppy drives 0 to 3.
+However, UAE emulators typically only support up to a maximum of 4 (four) floppy drives - so onlythe first 4 (four) ADF game disk files (.adf or .zio) will be mapped to floppy drives 0 to 3, respectively.

 **Note:** Some Amiga games will only recognise/use the the first floppy drive (DF0:) - so you may still need to use the emulator method to swap out the game disk files.